 There has been a slight decrease in the proportion of patient ethnicity that is recorded as unknown.
 This is in part due to the introduction of the electronic sign in kiosks in outpatient areas which allows patients to update this information themselves

 Equality Delivery System – EDS2

 The Trust has completed an assessment against the four goals of the Equality Delivery System.
-This draft summary report was presented to the Trust Board for approval on the 31st March and the approved final summary report was published in April 2017.
+This report was produced in December 2018.

 Workforce Race Equality Standard Report

 As part of the Trust's commitment to promoting equality we have implemented and the Workforce Race Equality Standard.
 Click here to read our report.